 Exterior paint is beautiful on both specimens and the photos will highlight this in detail.
 Shut-lines and panel gaps are very respectable; remember folks, we’re talking a full diecast metal model with opening parts, no resin here!

 The exterior of the 250 GTO is timeless, and some consider her the best of the best in terms of all-time designs.
-Kyosho’s rendition in my opinion has the mass sex appeal that is lacking in the CMC creation.
-The body lines are fantastic, stance is perfect, overall execution is clean throughout.
+Kyosho’s rendition, in my opinion, has the mass sex appeal that is lacking in the CMC creation.
+The body lines are fantastic, stance is perfect, the overall execution is clean throughout.

 The rear end of the 250 GTO mirrors the front.
 Execution is excellent along with materials.
 Opening gas-cap isn’t new but a nice feature to see.
 What is improved in the latest version is the move to a more traditional leather-like strap for the spare tire.
 If you compare the old strapping with the new, there is a noticeable difference, the newer is definitely more authentic to the period.

 The engine of the 250 GTO is a work of art from Kyosho.
-Detail is plentiful and operation of the hood is flawless.
-There is additional decoration in the latest version, such as added piping detail, water tank and more.
+The detail is plentiful and the operation of the hood is flawless.
+There are additional elements in the latest version, such as added piping detail, a water tank and more.
 The entire package works well.
 The combination of layered detail, textures, and colours will surely suffice for even the most distinguished collector (Wes that means you).
 Again, the photos will speak volumes here.